 Let me lead you through what your dentist will be looking for at your next dental check-up.
 In our office, dental check-ups are done with magnifying lenses attached to our glasses, along with a bright headlight.
 This allows us to see teeth magnified large enough to easily see imperfections.
 As well, we use digital photography as with this patient.
 This enables us to make an image as large as we need to in order to diagnose any potential problems.

-Now look at the tooth-colored fillings, which are about 10 years old.
-They should also be smooth, fit without gaps at the edges where they meet the teeth, and there should not be any staining where filling meets tooth.
+Tooth-colored fillings should be smooth, fit without gaps at the edges where they meet the teeth, and there should not be any staining where filling meets tooth.
 Where there is stain, there is bacteria and mold seeping between the filling edge and the tooth…gross!

 This honestly depends upon the size of the filling, the depth of the filling, the type of material used, the eating habits of the patient, the oral hygiene habits of the patient, the level of bad bacteria living in a patient’s mouth…the short answer is there is no one answer to suit everyone!
 There is a range of lifespan for any type of filling, which is longer in a smaller, more shallow filling which is not in a back tooth and not under heavy stress.
 Many of the patients we see have fillings way larger than the condition of the tooth calls for, and this leads to early breakdown of the filling, along the lines of 2-5 years.
 I have yet to remove a silver filling more than 10-15 years old and NOT found any decay…so that gives an idea that most fillings stay in teeth longer than they should.

 How Can I Make My Fillings Last Longer?